Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/deployment_az/_index.md

   - _`deployBastion`_ - Option to deploy Azure Bastion which used to connect to the _HCIBox-Client_ VM instead of normal RDP.
   - _`autoDeployClusterResource`_ - Option to enable automatic deployment of the Azure Arc-enabled Azure Local instance after the client VM deployment and automation script execution is complete.
   - _`autoUpgradeClusterResource`_ - Option to enable automatic upgrade of the Azure Arc-enabled Azure Local instance after the instance deployment is complete (only applicable if autoDeployClusterResource is set to `true`).
+  - _`resourceTags`_ - Tags to be added to the deployed resources.
+The default key:value pairs is applicable to internal Microsoft lab-tenants for managing automated governance processes related to cost optimization and security controls.

   ![Screenshot showing example parameters](./parameters_bicep.png)